The Dr Sarno Back Pain Relief Method,

 A great starting point for this is the writings of Harville Hendrix.
 He wrote the following books :

-Though mostly focused on romantic aspects of life, the fundamentals of how our personalities develop based on our experiences with our primary caregivers early in life are profoundly insightful with, potential, applications to all aspects of our lives.
+Though mostly focused on romantic aspects of life, the fundamentals of how our personalities develop based on our experiences with our primary caregivers early in life are profoundly insightful with, potentially, applications to all aspects of our lives.

 Hendrix’s idea of the Imago — the psycho-sensory self-image we develop in our younger years — helps us understand many of our drives and preferences buried in the deeper structures of the brain and nervous system.
 There are also widely variable hormones and neurotransmitters producing vast variabilities in how we process our experiences.
-These structures do not “talk’ to the cerebral cortex, as there are few or no nerve endings connecting the brain centers.
+These structures do not “talk’ to the cerebral cortex, as there are few or no nerve endings connecting the upper and lower brain centers.

-We extrapolate what “must be going on” inside our “old” or primitive part of our brain by what it does or does not, do.
+We extrapolate what “must be going on” inside our “old” or primitive part of our brain by what it does, or does not, do.

-Yet we are generally not conscious that we are intentionally attracting these “negative” people.
+Yet, we are generally not conscious that we are intentionally attracting these “negative” people.
 Mostly because we are “blinded” by the good things about them.

 So when their negative behavior begins to arise, we are taken by surprise.
-Sometimes it’s a BIG — as well as painful and costly — surprise!
+Sometimes, it’s a BIG — as well as painful and costly — surprise!

 Therein might be the source of much of the sub- or unconscious anger and/or rage some of us feel.
 We attract people who are prone to letting us down, to not providing what we need in a partner.
 And we “simmer” along in life, with the negative emotions building or boiling up, often without our even knowing it.